ismael-miguel/ppcg-leaderboard/README.md

 ## Any other considerations?

-StackExchange API had a limit of 10000 requests per day, and a limit of data per hours.
+StackExchange API has an hard limit of 10000 requests per day, and a limit of data per hour.
+I'm not sure of how much data per hour it is.

 Everytime you execute the leaderboard, **1 request** is spent to fetch all comments and answers.